Syncano/syncano-socket-aws-elastic-transcoder/README.md

 | Status  | string   | The desired status of the pipeline (Active, Paused) | Active

 #### update-pipeline-notifications
-This endpoint to update only Amazon Simple Notification Service (Amazon SNS) notifications for a pipeline.
+Use this endpoint to update only Amazon Simple Notification Service (Amazon SNS) notifications for a pipeline.

 [Aws update-pipeline-notifications guide](https://docs.aws.amazon.com/elastictranscoder/latest/developerguide/update-pipeline-notifications.html)